Storm

 As South Florida's trusted restoration company, Total Care Restoration has responded to every major hurricane to impact our region.
 We've seen the worst water damage imaginable—and we've learned exactly what separates homeowners who recover quickly from those who face months of hardship.

-This guide will help you prepare, respond, and recover.
+This guide is updated for the 2026 hurricane season and will help you prepare, respond, and recover.

 Understanding Hurricane Water Damage in South Florida